EMPLOYMENT TRIBUNAL CLAIMS

-There will be an additional charge for attending a Tribunal Hearing of between £800 and £1,000 per day (excluding VAT).
+There will be an additional charge for attending a Tribunal Hearing of between £800 and £1,000 per day (excluding VAT, charged at 20%).
 Generally, we would allow 1-2 days depending on the complexity of your case.

 Disbursements are costs related to your matter that are payable to third parties, such as court fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.